Borrow D&D Campaign Tips from Stonemaier Board Games

 During combat, look for ways to involve characters who aren’t currently attacking or casting a spell, even if it’s just “You spot one going for a lever,” or “One of them is moving behind you.”
 Any way a player can plan ahead when it’s not their turn will give them something to do other than checking their smart phone.

-10. Progress from the First Turn
+10. Ensure Progress from the First Turn

 This hearkens back to 4 by saying that players should always feel that their choices matter and that they are making some kind of progress toward a goal right from the beginning.
 In a board game, this often amounts to building an “engine” that will eventually produce the benefit you want.